martin-havala/ng-css-optimization/tools.md

     Angular-ready setup for your project.
 Honestly I did find purge-css setup painful and guys from [ngneat](https://github.com/ngneat) have proven to be a great help for Angular community again.
 But please keep in mind the warning from previous paragraph.

+* [es-css-modules](https://github.com/jacobp100/es-css-modules) - Another conncept for modular CSS (they seem to do even uglification), but I don't find it relevant for NG project.

 * Similar libraries just for evidence (I'm skeptical about their practical use in any Angular project):
   * [purifycss](https://github.com/purifycss/purifycss)